xingminw/plymouth-traffic-env/README.md

 ## Test Code

+1. Put the foler named ```sumo``` (currently private) including the configuration file to this project.
-You need first change the location of the SUMO installment at ```traffic_envs.config.py``` line 8,
+2. Change the location of the SUMO installment at ```traffic_envs.config.py``` line 8,
 ```
 os.environ["SUMO_HOME"] = "$your_sumo_path"
 ```

-Run the following code to see the traffic simulation environment:
+3. Run the following code to see the traffic simulation environment:

 ```
 python env_test.py